Users, Groups, Roles and Privileges

 So… observations.

-It’s too much code - the actual code of the view is now outweighed by the boilerplate.
-In some views its worse - in svv_role_grants) the boilerplate code is present twice, and so you have six lines of real code and about fifty lines of boilerplate, with two extra joins and four extra selects.
+It’s too much code and too much work - the actual code of the view is now outweighed by the boilerplate.
+In some views its worse - in svv_role_grants because of the way the view works the boilerplate code has to be present twice, and so you have six lines of real code and about fifty lines of boilerplate, with two extra joins and four extra selects.

 The Redshift-style privilege access system table is implemented in view SQL code; it has to be implemented correctly in every single view, and there are lots of system table views.
 This, on the face of it, seems crazy; security requires reliability - correct implementation, which in turn requires simple and compact implementation, which is easy to test.
 Approaches which are risky are inherently insecure.
 The code for security access should be in one place only, not at every possible entry-point.
 I am also concerned here about the poor reputation of Redshift for testing.